katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_CSHARP.md

 That's called namespacing.

-In C#, you can use the `namespace` keyword to create different namespaces.
+Luckily, in C#, you can use the `namespace` keyword to create different namespaces.

-We can't use namespaces in C# Pad, so we'll wait until all installs are done.

 # External Resources